nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 result.
 Documentation was updated to describe when to use `.img` versus `.iso`, including the Windows “shrink + CONFIG partition” workflow.

+## Checkpoint P10.5·A — ISO Boot Failure Logged (Initramfs Plan)

+Date: 2025-11-18

+We validated the first Screaming Penguin ISO image on real hardware and confirmed a hard boot failure.
+GRUB successfully detects and loads the `screaming-penguin` entry from the ISO, but the kernel immediately drops into an initramfs shell with:

+> No root device specified.
+Boot arguments must include a root= parameter.

+Root cause:

+- The ISO builder currently embeds a **stock Debian initrd** instead of a Screaming Penguin–specific installer initramfs.
+- GRUB does not provide a usable `root=` or `rdinit=` argument.
+- As a result, the initramfs never hands off to our installer logic, and the CONFIG partition is never scanned.

+Decision:

+- Screaming Penguin will own the entire initramfs path for the installer.
+- We will build a custom installer initramfs that:
+  - Boots with `root=/dev/ram0 rdinit=/init`.
+  - Locates the CONFIG partition by label.
+  - Reads `installer-config.yml` and the Debian rootfs tarball.
+  - Partitions and provisions the target disk, then installs GRUB.

+Plan:

+- Add `tools/build_installer_initramfs.sh` to assemble a tiny BusyBox-based initramfs with our installer `/init` script.
+- Update the ISO builder to bundle this initramfs as `/boot/initrd-installer.img`.
+- Replace the GRUB template so the only menu entry is “Screaming Penguin Installer”, wired to our kernel and installer initramfs.
+- Add CI smoke tests to assert that the ISO contains the installer initrd and that the initramfs contains `/init`.

+This checkpoint is documentation-only.
+No runtime behaviour changes are introduced here, but the failure mode and the intended fix are now captured for future work.